andrewcbuensalida/spring-boot-neo4j/README.md

 Create an ec2
 Change the advanced security settings of the pem https://www.youtube.com/watch?v=kzLRxVgos2M
-Make sure owner is you, and only you have full control ssh -i "neo4j-university-pem.pem" ec2-user@ec2-18-144-53-10.us-west-1.compute.amazonaws.com
+Make sure owner is you, and only you have full control.
+Also run cmd as admin. ssh -i "neo4j-university-pem.pem" ec2-user@ec2-18-144-53-10.us-west-1.compute.amazonaws.com

 Install java on ec2